Gavin Guo (国振)

 The Path Forward

-Fresh data from this year’s reports suggests that when companies think big with AI—using it to enhance rather than just automate—job creation can outpace displacement.
+The AI industry can’t just optimize for shareholder returns.
+It needs to build ecosystems that recirculate value—through open tools, education initiatives, or policies that distribute productivity gains.
+When companies think big with AI—using it to enhance rather than just automate—job creation can outpace displacement.
 If it does, AI could be the biggest boon since electricity.
 If not, it’ll be remembered as the tech that promised the moon but delivered a crater.

 The choice is ours, but the clock is ticking.